mjplumley/SMmultiscale/README.md

 The main time stepping loop and parameter values are located in SMdynamo_multiscale.py and all the background matrix creation and transfers are contained in SMdynamo_tools.py.
 The control parameters are explained in the file and correspond with the control parameters in paper above.

+The outputs of the code are txt files of the Nusselt number, L2 norm of the vertical velocity profile W, and L2 norm of the magnetic component Bx.